Debkumar93/Analysis-of-Banking-Operations-using-Power-BI/README.md

 2. Navigate through the interactive dashboards to explore insights.
 3. Review the accompanying PowerPoint for a summary of the analysis.

 ---

-## About Me
-As a **Data Analyst**, I developed this project to demonstrate my ability to work with complex datasets, derive actionable insights, and communicate findings effectively.
-This project highlights my proficiency in Power BI, data visualization, and analytical problem-solving.

----